 The Company was registered as an exempted segregated portfolio company in the Cayman Islands and was previously issued with an unrestricted Class ‘B’ License.
 The SP had offered unit-linked life insurance products globally (with the exception of the United States and Cayman Islands).
 Since the commencement of the liquidation of the Company, the SP had received around 6,000 premium payments which totalled in the region of US$5 million (the “Mistaken Payments”).

 The Court found that the Mistaken Payments were paid following the presentation of the winding up petition in respect of the Company and after the Company’s operations had effectively been suspended given that no benefits were being paid to the participants who held policies with the Company referable to the SP.
 In the circumstances, no benefit would have accrued to a payer in respect of a Mistaken Payment and the Company would have been fixed with this knowledge at the time of receipt.

 What is a liquidator to do?

-As above, the general position is that any asset of an insolvent company should be distributed by an official liquidator on a pari passu basis.
+As above, the general position in insolvency law is that any asset of an insolvent company should be distributed by an official liquidator on a pari passu basis.
 In this case, application of that principle might have led to the result that the individuals who had mistakenly paid funds might only receive a fraction of their funds back, while other creditors (who had not made such payments) might benefit from the payers’ mistake.